transistorfet/moa/docs/posts/2021-11-making_an_emulator.md

 implements the `Addressable` trait, and the controller implements both.
 That last one is a problem because we can't have two mutable references to both the `Addressable` and `Steppable` trait objects of the controller at the same time, and rust doesn't yet support trait objects implementing multiple traits under these conditions.
-Generics wont work either because we need to store the `Addressable`s in some kind of list, and items in a list must have the same type, so we need some other way of getting a reference to one of the trait objects only when we need to use it.
+Generics won't work either because we need to store the `Addressable`s in some kind of list, and items in a list must have the same type, so we need some other way of getting a reference to one of the trait objects only when we need to use it.
 If we weren't so adamant about making this flexible and configurable, we could possibly keep this simpler,